Counselling

 Accessible

-Ensuring that there is relatively easy access and limited barriers to needed information, supports or change.
-This might look like simplifying the complex, staging and scaffolding, using lots of psychoeducation to support clients in understanding things for themselves, making sure things are organized and easy to use, or maintaining reasonable costs.
+I want to ensure there is relatively easy access and limited barriers to needed information, supports or change.
+This might look like simplifying the complex, staging and scaffolding, using lots of psychoeducation to support clients in understanding things for themselves, making sure things are organized and easy to use, and maintaining reasonable costs.

 Relational

-Being relational is much more than how we interact in the moment.
-It is being both aware and deliberate about our placement (including role, if any) in the interaction, the relationship, the intervention or the social location because this affects position; privilege, power; perception; patterns; purpose; process; and possibilities as well as how we show up.
+Being relational is much more than how I interact in the moment.
+It is being both aware and deliberate about my placement (including role, if any) in the interaction, the relationship, the intervention or the social location because this affects position; privilege, power; perception; patterns; purpose; process; and possibilities as well as how I show up.

 My placement includes:

-• being- cultivating and offering presence, self-awareness, authenticity and integrity.
+- being- cultivating and offering presence, self-awareness, authenticity and integrity to the best of my ability.

-• between- regard and deliberateness for what happens in the third space between myself and others such as power differentials, silence, sensitivity, invitations, curiosity, listening, loving speech, witnessing, nourishment, playfulness, compassion, and connection.
+- between- having regard and deliberateness for what happens in the third space between myself and others such as power differentials, silence, sensitivity, invitations, curiosity, listening, loving speech, witnessing, nourishment, playfulness, compassion, and connection.

 Multi-Angled

-Recognizing complexity and being sure to engage with it in many different ways.
+I recognize the complexity of people, their lives and their circumstances.
 This means steering clear of easy answers and quick fixes.
-It means to hold the “both/and/also” and engage with the symptoms and the underlying causes, the context and contributing factors, research and evidence from different disciplines.
+It means to hold the “both/and/also” and engage with the symptoms and the underlying causes, the context and contributing factors, as well as research and evidence from different disciplines.

 Growth-Supporting